-AMTSO - Whole-Product Testing Guidelines [as above – guideline includes some specific advice for setting up for a whole-product test]
+AMTSO - Whole-Product Testing Guidelines

 Definitions

 AMTSO Member.
 Individual or entity that has been accepted as a member of AMTSO and has met the current requirements for membership, including payment of annual membership fees.

 Anti-Malware.
 Products and services designed specifically to eliminate malware.
 Anti-malware solutions may offer standalone protection, or may be incorporated into suites of products and services.